Partners

 We work with some wonderful people to expand the Little Inventors universe and bring your ideas to life!

-Girls Assemble are on a mission to empower girls, invite them into STEM industries and shatter stereotypes.
-Well we can certainly get on board with that!
+Girls Assemble are on a mission to empower girls, invite them into STEM industries and shatter stereotypes, and we can certainly get on board with that!
 The organisation offers a variety of workshops based in Cornwall.
-It provides space in which girls are seen, supported and invited to shape their own world.
+It provides a space in which girls are seen, supported and invited to shape their own world.
 It was founded by Project Lead Sophia Medine with Jenny Gratton as Education Lead.

 It doesn't take an inventing genius to work out that Inventors Month is a pretty big deal for us.
 First recognised in the USA in 1998, Inventors Month comes around each May to celebrate creativity, curiosity, ingenuity and experimentation.
 Our Inventors Month challenges celebrate and explore the great minds of the past and the possibility of ingenious young minds producing spectacular new inventions.